 1950s–1970s: Mad for Plaid

-And just like that, the iconic tartan exploded onto the fashion scene.
+Just like that, the iconic tartan exploded onto the fashion scene.
 Plaid was everywhere, and so was the Kooler.
 Just four years after the product re-launch, comedy legend Bob Hope starred in a legendary magazine ad that declared Skotch Kooler to be “Easy goin’, easy coolin’, easy drinkin.’”
 Anybody who was anybody had a Skotch (including Don & Betty Draper on Mad Men), and you couldn’t hit a beach or campground without one catching your eye.
 The plaid fad got so big that Hamilton Metal Products even rebranded themselves as the Hamilton-Skotch Corporation.

 1979: Party’s Over